Gabriel-DiPalma/2_Buttons/README.md

 # 2_Buttons
-Code example using 2 buttons and 1 output div
+Code example using 2 buttons to output data to only one div.